 Music can help kids memorize more than just the ABC’s.
 In this case, music therapy helped a girl with a seizure disorder learn her address in a fraction of the time it took without music.
 Several years ago I worked with a teenage girl with a seizure disorder and developmental delays.
 I provided music therapy..

 Music therapy is grossly underutilized in special education settings across the country, but most especially in Utah.
 Here’s why.
-Even though students show significant progress with music therapy as a related service, the only school settings in Utah to utilize it in special education are the following: Center based schools who exclusively have students with..
+Even though students show significant progress with music therapy as a related service, only a handful of Utah schools currently utilize the power of music therapy.
+School-Based programs who currently incorporate music therapy include: Center based..

 Besides the data, some of the best evidence of the impact of music therapy in the special needs classroom comes from teacher and student reports.
 Here is a sample of both from Utah Schools.
 We’ve worked with a variety of charter & private schools, as well as state funded programs providing music therapy for..